libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 8/19 Added new GUI for OpenAi bot, Agent mode still needs to be converted.
+Still experimental.

 • 8/18 New Gui for Aetherius, most chatbots have been consolidated into one Ui.
 Only Llama-2 Version done for now.

 • 8/17 Merged File Processing Chatbot into Aethersearch